-Welcome to the Coordinated Program in Dietetics (CPD) housed in the Department of Nutrition Science (NUTR) at Purdue University, West Lafayette, Indiana.
-We are delighted that you have chosen to pursue the Coordinated Program.
-Purdue's CPD, one of the most prestigious coordinated programs in the country, has been graduating outstanding dietetics professionals since 1976.
-CPD graduates are qualified to take the registration examination through the Commission on Dietetic Registration (CDR) and become registered dietitian nutritionists (RDN) upon passing the exam.
-In the program's 46 years of existence, it has graduated over 530 students.
-Many of our CPD graduates are now preceptors and mentors for the CPD interns.
+Welcome to the Master of Science in Dietetics (MSD) housed in the Department of Nutrition Science (NUTR) at Purdue University, West Lafayette, Indiana.
+We are delighted that you have chosen to pursue the MSD.
+Purdue's program, one of the most prestigious Coordinated Programs in the country, has been graduating outstanding dietetics professionals since 1976.
+MSD graduates are qualified to take the registration examination through the Commission on Dietetic Registration (CDR) and become registered dietitian nutritionists (RDN) after graduating from the program and passing the national credentialing exam.
+In the program's 48 years of existence, it has graduated over 530 students.
+Many of our program graduates are now preceptors and mentors for MSD students and interns.

 The Accreditation Council for Education in Nutrition and Dietetics (ACEND®) is the accrediting agency for education programs preparing students for careers as registered dietitian nutritionists (RDN) or nutrition and dietetics technicians, registered (NDTR).
 ACEND® serves and protects students and the public by assuring the quality and continued improvement of nutrition and dietetics education programs.
-ACEND® establishes Accreditation Standards for Nutrition and Dietetics Coordinated Programs including core knowledge & competencies that are met by the Purdue CPD.
+ACEND® establishes Accreditation Standards for Nutrition and Dietetics Coordinated Programs including core knowledge & competencies that are met by the Purdue MSD.
 The program received its most recent re-accreditation in 2018 and is scheduled to be re-accredited in 2026.